saaste/vfr-fixes-converter/README.md

 **DO NOT** edit the original files since you will loose your changes after X-Plane update.
 Always use `Custom Data` directory.

-If you want up-to-date list of all fixes (excluding VFR reporting points), you can download X-Plane compatible files from [Navigraph](https://www.navigraph.com) (not free).
-Just remember to add VFR reporting points to these files.s
+If you want up-to-date list of all fixes (excluding VFR reporting points), you can download X-Plane compatible files from [Navigraph](https://www.navigraph.com) with very reasonable price.
+Just remember to add VFR reporting points to these files.